Apollo-Blaze/mediator-front/README.md

 # Mediator

 Mediator is a website designed to facilitate collaboration between content creators and businesses, creating a dynamic ecosystem for innovation and creativity.
+This is a site I made for the same company as part of my internship project.

 ## Features